 What Happens If There’s a Claim Against a Bond?

 A bond is an agreement.
 If that agreement is broken, then things escalate.
-For example, a lower-level subcontractor could make a claim against a GC’s payment bond saying they were not paid for their work.
+For example, a lower-level subcontractor could make a bond claim against a GC’s payment bond saying they were not paid for their work.
 The general contractor would receive a notice informing them that someone has made a claim.
 They’d need to either provide evidence of previous payment or pay the subcontractor what they’re owed to avoid further investigation/escalation by the surety company.

 Tips From a Surety Professional